 The PSI must be done correctly, completely, and accurately

 There will be items placed in the PSR that will negatively affect you in program eligibility once you are incarcerated.
-Your attorney does not know what these items are.
-He doesn’t look for them.
+Your attorney may not know what these items are.
+He may not look for them.
 We know what they are and we do look for them.
 We want you to get into these sentence reduction programs!